materialdigital/pmd-server/docs/pages/services/pyiron.md

    ```bash
       docker-compose up -d
    ```

 ### HPC connection (will be added soon)
 In principal, the pyiron docker containers can submit jobs to the cluster according to pyiron documentation in [here](https://pyiron.readthedocs.io/en/latest/source/installation.html#submit-to-remote-hpc).
 This feature will be added to pyiron docker images in the next release.

 ## Room for modification
-Here we assumed a semi-automated deployment with minimal changes needed from the side of IT adminstrators.
+Here we assumed a semi-automated deployment with minimal changes needed from the side of IT administrators.
 However, many things can be changed, such as:
 - building a customized jupyterhub; this gives the possibility to change the jupyterhub configuration
 - In the current setup, we assumed to have four jupyter environments based on: `pyiron_base`, `pyiron_atomistics`, and `pyiron_continuum`, `pyiron_experimental`.
 This list can be extended in the case of a customized jupyterhub build.